romikoops/polaris_clone/client/UnitTests.md

 ## Small rules

+- refer to props in test description with `props.` prepend

+- if description is too long, `props.` prepend can be skipped

 - try to sort property keys alphabetically

 - skip empty lines between mock declaration, if they are more than 2